 I will forever be grateful to my doctor for trying so hard to give me the birth I wanted and what I needed.
 He respected me and my knowledge and trusted me and my body to do what it needed to do to birth these babies.
 Never once did he look down on or question my choices, he never made me feel like naive or pressured into anything.
 He went well outside his comfort zone and fought for me and fought for birth and in those 17 minutes, admittingly learned a lot.

-Four years later the birth of my twins serves as a reminder of strength and courage that I hold within.
+The birth of my twins serves as a reminder of strength and courage that I hold within.
 If I can get through a nearly 15 minute internal version without pain medication, I can handle almost anything.
 I look back on that day with peace and a sound mind, knowing it went exactly the way it was supposed to go, with nothing to regret.